 Use online resources such as Crunchbase or industry-specific publications and magazines to keep an eye on company news, such as funding rounds, hiring sprees and other growth indicators.

-Other automation tools that make lead generation a breeze
+Other automation tools that simplify lead generation

 Automate lead generation with landing pages